tyataessence/tyataessence.github.io/_posts/career/2025-10-02-key-insights-emotional-intelligence.md

 author: Rakesh Tyata
 ---

 When you lose your job, you experience a mix of emotions — sadness, frustration, and a sense of fear about the future.
 These are normal, but let's further look into these.

 - Loosing the job makes you feel uncertain about the future and your self-worth.
 You understand the root of your emotion, that is Self-Awareness
 - You resist the urge to blame your manager.
 Instead, you take time to cool off and plan your next steps, that is Self-Regulations.
 - You realize other employees are also being laid off and share the same struggle.
 By understanding their feelings, you show Empathy

 **Self-Awareness, Self-Regulation, Motivation, Empathy, and Social Skills** — Each of these emotional intelligence help us on shaping how we think, decide, and relate. **Emotions** are not obstacles to logic but they are signals guiding for better choices.

 **Emotional Intelligence (EQ)** reveals our ability to manage emotions — not just IQ — but also determines success, happiness, and resilience in life.
 Daniel Goleman shows that being "smart" isn't only about logic or knowledge — it's about **self-awareness, empathy, and emotional mastery**.

-💡 _Analogy: It's like driving a powerful car — IQ is the engine, but EQ is the steering wheel.
+💡 _Analogy: It's like driving a powerful car — IQ (Intelligence Quotient) is the engine, but EQ (Emotional Quotient) is the steering wheel.
 Without emotional control, the smartest person can still crash._

 ---